Tchimwa/Azure-Labs/Cisco ASAv connection with BGP/Readme.md

 # Azure VPN connection with a Cisco ASAv  with BGP

-This lab puts into practice a VPN connection between Azure and a Cisco ASAv with the BGP routing protocol.
+This lab puts into practice a VPN connection between Azure and a Cisco ASAv using BGP routing protocol.
 Azure here is represented by the virtual network called Azure, Onpremises is a representation of the remote entity.
 I would like to mention that this lab is only used for testing and learning purposes.
 The configurations have been done using Azure CLI for the Azure part.
-When it comes to the Cisco configuration, we use the CLI and the commands are shown below.
+When it comes to the Cisco configuration, we are using the CLI and the commands are shown below.

 ## Topology